SeaGL/seagl.github.io/_posts/2026-09-22-keynote-announcements.md

 tags: "2026"
 ---

-A little squawk to get y'all checking your calendars 🗓️ and thinking about migrating north to Seattle in October 23rd and 24th!
+A little squawk to get y'all checking your calendars 🗓️ and thinking about migrating north to Seattle on October 23rd and 24th!
 Keep an eye out — the full conference schedule will be released soon.

 We're so happy to announce 🥁 the keynote speakers for our 14th annual SeaGL conference!